 Health care in the US is very different than health care in other countries.
 Many countries have a universal health program in place and the cost of care is much less than in the US.
 Similar to other universities, enrollment in the plan is required for international students (unless the student is eligible for a waiver).

 The UM System’s student insurance program is reviewed each year to make sure it offers the best program for its needs at a competitive price.
 Research shows that when comparing the UM System’s plan to other universities in the Urban 13 and SEC, the benefits are competitive while the premium is lower than most.
 In addition, the university periodically markets the plan to make sure we keep the plan competitive

 The university provides access to an individual student insurance plan.
 The program is available to any registered student of the University and offers spouse and dependent coverage for additional premiums.
-You can obtain further information by visiting www.aetnastudenthealth.com and entering Missouri in the school name search to get the plan details for your campus.
+You can obtain further information by visiting https://student.anthem.com/student and selecting “Student” and entering Missouri in the “Where is your school name” search to get the college selection to see plan details for your campus.

-- Reporting Claims: Claims should be filed with Aetna Student Health.
-Please refer to the Web site or call customer service at 877-375-7905.
+- Reporting Claims: Claims should be filed with Anthem Student Advantage.
+Please refer to the Web site or call customer service at 1-833-332-0798.

 We have secured services and insurance for authorized international business travel for faculty and staff at no cost while on official international business travel.
 This insurance is separate from your employee plan.
 Your employee plan can be used but any out of country treatment will be considered out of network and has the applicable deductible.
 The employee plan cannot provide a guarantee of payment some providers require in other countries.

 Please use this VISA LETTER as proof of coverage for visa applications that require proof of evacuation and repatriation coverage.
 The U.S. Department of State has a site with country specific information including if a visa is needed for your destination.